Bradley-Buchner/Bradley-Buchner/README.md

 Hi!
 I'm Bradley, a UNC-Chapel Hill and Northeastern trained computational bioengineer interested in all things AI and biology.
 As a lab research assistant at Northeastern University, I draw on methods from deep learning to study the genetics of aging.

-* I recently worked on augmenting INDRA––an automated knowledge assembly system for molecular biology––, and investigating of biVI––a deep, biophysically-grounded generative model for scRNA-seq data
+* I recently worked on augmenting INDRA (an automated knowledge assembly system for molecular biology) and evaluating biVI (a deep, biophysically-grounded generative model for scRNA-seq data)
 * I'm currently working on SynergyGT: a graph transformer model for predicting pairs of gene perturbations that synergistically alter lifespan in the roundworm *C. elegans*.
 * Ask me about my love for UNC Basketball and pretentious appreciation of craft beer!